Reading Time: < 1 minutes

 Disable the cache

-Note on the “Vendor” folder: the previous updates of PrestaShop 1.7 showed that conflicts can occur when merging the new supplier / folder with the old one.
-To avoid this problem, it is recommended to delete this folder in the existing store before copying the new one.
+Note on the “Vendor” folder: the previous updates of PrestaShop 1.7 showed that conflicts can occur when merging the new supplier/folder with the old one.
+Deleting this folder in your existing store before copying the new one will prevent this problem.

 On Windows, copy the new contents of the folder and paste it into your store folder.
 You will receive warnings that the files already exist in the destination folder.
 Choose “overwrite” to continue.